openstack/nova-specs/specs/juno/approved/virt-driver-large-pages.rst

 Proposed change
 ===============

-The flavour extra specs will be enhanced to support a new parameter
+The flavor extra specs will be enhanced to support a new parameter

 * hw:mem_page_size=large|small|any|2MB|1GB

-In absence of any page size setting in the flavour, the current behaviour of using the small, default, page size will continue.
+In absence of any page size setting in the flavor, the current behaviour of using the small, default, page size will continue.
 A setting of 'large' says to only use larger page sizes for guest RAM, eg either 2MB or 1GB on x86;
 'small' says to only use the small page sizes, eg 4k on x86, and is the